-These timely photos depict one of the rarest moments in the animal kingdom when the predator has become the victim.
-A game ranger: Lyle Gregg captured the exact moments when the ferocious king of the jungle was crushed to death by a dauntless herd of 300 buffaloes.
+These timely photos depict one of the rarest moments in the animal kingdom when the predator has become the prey.
+A game ranger: Lyle Gregg captured the exact moments when a lion, the ferocious king of the jungle was crushed to death by a dauntless herd of 300 buffaloes.

-Whether the herd of buffaloes decided to make the lone lion a “scape goat” and take out all their grievances for previous attacks on their specie or that they wanted to send a message to the big cats remains known only to this group of buffaloes.
+Whether the herd of buffaloes decided to make the lone lion a “scapegoat” and take out all their grievances for previous attacks on their species or that they wanted to send a message to the big cats remains known only to this herd of buffaloes.

 As the stampede moved closer, the lion attempted to make a run for it however, he was injured from a previous fight over a pride so he was too slow and had to pay with his life as the relentless stampede jumped on his head, gored his body and crushed him to death.

 See the dramatic photos below which show that a lion that is a member of a pride is as powerful as the pride otherwise, it can be taken down by its lunch.

 Owing to its unpredictable nature, which makes it highly dangerous to humans, the African buffalo has never been domesticated, unlike its Asian counterpart, the water buffalo.
 Other than humans, buffaloes have few predators and are capable of defending themselves against lions.
 Buffaloes are not tolerance of lone predators like this unlucky old king of the jungle.
 What makes these herds fearsome is their unpredictable levels of aggression, coupled with an apparent lack of any emotion.
 In other words, the buffalo is a master of concealing its intentions, thus the unknowing lion fell victim of these poker players.